-In exceptional circumstances and where other attempts to resolve an issue have not been successful the school may use a behaviour contract between students to establish a clear and equitable arrangement for communication and behaviour.
-The contract will identify clear sanctions for failing to meet the stated requirements that could include, but not limited to: red card, Reset, suspension exclusion and for repeated breaches, permanent exclusion.
+In exceptional circumstances and where other attempts to resolve an issue have not been successful, the school may use a behaviour contract between students to establish a clear and equitable arrangement for communication and behaviour.
+The contract will identify clear sanctions for failing to meet the stated requirements that could include, but not limited to red card, Lesson removal, Internal exclusion, host school, suspension, and for repeated breaches, permanent exclusion.